Vector2

 > c-v2 c (1, 2) % 2

-Vectors cannot be used with the '%' operator.
+Vectors cannot be used with the '%' operator.a + b

 > c-v2 c 1 + 1